-Corona measures and sector plans
+Corona measures and advice

 Which advice is still in place?